 Our Committee will have access to safeguarding training and our Named member of the Committee for Safeguarding will also undertake additional safeguarding awareness training at least every three years.
-They will also be advised to undertake additional training to support their employers' role in Handling Allegations against adults who work with children and young people, including our staff and volunteers.
+They will also be advised to undertake additional training to

+&lt;sup>8 See Para 211 DfE Guidance "Keeping Children Safe in Education" Sept 2020 support their employers' role in Handling Allegations against adults who work with children and young people, including our staff and volunteers.